Roman cavalry: Allied cavalry

-The Romans always relied on their allies to provide cavalry.
-These were known as the foederati.
-A typical consular army of the Second Punic War would have much more auxiliary cavalry.
-As the commoners gained citizenship by the time of Social War and the Legionary cavalry became less, most cavalry were provided by allied nations from Numidia, Greece, Thrace, Iberia, Gaul and Germania.
+The Romans always relied on their allies, known as the foederati, to provide cavalry.
+A typical consular army of the Second Punic War would have much more Italian confederate cavalry.
+As confederates gained citizenship by the time of Social War and the Legionary cavalry became less, most cavalry were provided by allied nations from Numidia, Greece, Thrace, Iberia, Gaul and Germania.
 Such as at the Battle of Zama where the majority of cavalry were Numidians.
 Most of the cavalry in Caesar's campaigns were Gauls and Germans.
 These units were not part of the regular Roman army and were bound by treaties.
 These often were armed with their own native equipment and were led by native chiefs.

 Imperial cavalry (30 BC – 476 AD)

 When the Republic transitioned into the Empire, Augustus restored to each Roman legion a small citizen cavalry force (recruited from the legionaries themselves) of 120 men.

 Augustus also made a regular Auxilia corps of non-citizen soldiers.
 These professional Roman soldiers, like the Legions, were subjects recruited from the non-citizens in provinces controlled by Rome that had strong native cavalry traditions.
 These men, unlike the allied foederati cavalry, were a regular part of the Roman army and were paid and trained by the Roman State.
 Arrian describes them as well-equipped and performing well-executed manoeuvres.
 A typical cavalrymen of the ala would be paid 20 percent more than a typical citizen legionary.
 Roman Auxilia cavalry were usually heavily armored in mail and armed with a short lance, javelins, spatha long swords and sometimes bows for specialist horse archer units.
 These men primarily served as medium missile cavalry for flanking, scouting, skirmish, and pursuit.
-As opposed to more modern cavalry units where the horses were kept in stables separate from the riders; Roman cavalry housed the riders and horses in the same barracks.
+As opposed to more modern cavalry units where the horses were kept in stables separate from the riders, Roman cavalry housed the riders and horses in the same barracks.

 By the time of the 3rd century, the Constitutio Antoniniana granted all peoples citizenship rights, and citizen cavalry was in use technically.
 Gallienus in 260 created a mobile reserve cavalry corps to respond to the empire's threats.
-Responding to Persian cavalry known as the Grivpanvar, large numbers of heavily armored cavalry units such as cataphractarii, clibinarii, started to appear by the 4th century.
+Responding to Persian cavalry known as the Grivpanvar, large numbers of heavily armored cavalry units such as cataphractarii and clibinarii started to appear by the 4th century.
 These units were armed with a large spear, a sword and a bow.
 However, the primary strength of the Roman army remained the infantry.

 Although Augustus created regular auxiliaries, irregular allied forces were still used.
 For example, Marcus Aurelius recruited Sarmatian allied cavalry to be stationed in Britain.
 By the 4th century, Romans relied heavily on irregular allies from the migrating Germanic tribes and the Huns.

-Roman cavalry did not have a stirrup.
+Roman cavalry did not have stirrups.
 The device was introduced to Europe by invading tribes, though it is not known which in particular, after the collapse of the Western Roman Empire.